 When architect Cary Bernstein’s client moved into a 1900s cottage in San Francisco’s Potrero Hill neighborhood, he was a bachelor; after his life expanded to include a wife and three young children, the house took the leap as well.

 The modest shingled cottage never had pretensions to a particular style, and in the course of the last century, had remained half-hidden behind trees on a wooded lot.
-It was this low-key presence that architect Cary Bernstein, who is a member of the Remodelista Architect/Designer Directory, was careful to preserve in her major renovation of the house.
-"The trick was to keep some of the quirkiness of the cottage, and to add our own layer of history," says Bernstein.
-"We expanded up, adding a third floor, to avoid interrupting the garden surrounding the house."
+It was this low-key presence that Bernstein, who is a member of the Remodelista Architect/Designer Directory, was careful to preserve in her extensive renovation of the house.
+“The trick was to keep some of the quirkiness of the cottage, and to add our own layer of history,” says Bernstein.
+“We expanded up, adding a third floor, to avoid interrupting the garden surrounding the house.”

 Photography by César Rubio.

 Above: Bernstein transformed the cottage into a light-filled modern house.
 From the street, it appears to be two stories; the first floor steps down the hill behind.
 The original Dutch door is still in place (now painted black).

 Above: The front yard and its curved wooden bench were left untouched during the renovation.

 Above: Adding a third floor did not require any extraordinary measures, thanks to a solid foundation and strategic choices by Bernstein, who used external steel framing to brace the house.
 A frame around the double-height windows (at left) and a trellis over the front door that anchors the house to a shed are key structural supports.

 Above: The original ceiling, with its mix of planking in three different sizes, became the inspiration for the new faí§ade.
 The flooring is reclaimed oak barn siding.